If I am selected as a speaker, do I have to register for the Conference?

 I am submitting an individual paper to the Call for Papers.
 Can I speak at the Conference?

-AZA Individual Presenters are encouraged to reach out to their colleagues in the zoo and aquarium community to find people who can join them on a panel.
+If you want to put together a full session, you are encouraged to reach out to your colleagues in the zoo and aquarium community to find people who can join you on a panel.
 AZA Network is a great resource for members to find other members who do similar things as them.
 You can also contact members of the Annual Conference Program Committee for assistance and guidance.

-- &More (sessions that do not fall into one of the above tracks, including Exhibit Design, Diversity, Government Affairs, etc.)
+Trends & More (sessions that do not fall into one of the above tracks, including Exhibit Design, Diversity, Government Affairs, etc.): Scott Barton, Craig Jacbos, Melissa Ruminot

 Any suggestions on how to make my proposal more "attractive" to the Annual Conference Program Committee?